 RIGHT: This was probably my easiest prediction.
 Electric cars like Tesla made the news this year while gaining steam and we even saw a demo/dealership open in Toronto’s Yorkdale this year to show them off.

-WRONG: While the technology exists on most hybrid vehicles, I anticipated the introduction of this in fuel-based cars.
+WRONG: While technology exists on most hybrid vehicles, I anticipated the introduction of this in fuel-based cars.
 I didn’t see anything like this all year.

-9. Batteries will be revolutionized with a major advancement that more than doubles or triples conventional battery life.
+9. Batteries will be revolutionized with a major advancement that more than doubles or triples the conventional battery life.

 WRONG: The landscape of new battery technology has been promising leaps in capacity for some time.
-Word of some new type of power source that is a number of times more powerful tends to pop up often, but this year lead to no real solid advancements.
+Word of some new type of power source that is a number of times more power tends to pop up often, but this year lead to no real solid advancements.
 Let’s hope some of this promise is solidified in 2014.

 10. 2013 will see the rise of a poor innovator.
 We’ve seen Brazil improve economically.
 Innovators in Africa have figured out how to run a generator on urine.
-Expect more of the same as developing countries start making technology advancements.
+Expect more of the same as developing countries start making technological advancements.

 WRONG: I had anticipated a number of new inventions to rise out of obscurity from more impoverished areas.
 2014 may be the year that this takes the spotlight.

 11. With super-storms, we’ll see at least one new super-virus.
-Cross platform, polymorphic and brutally viral.
+Cross-platform, polymorphic and brutally viral.